-Entrepreneurship Proficiency Certificate
+Entrepreneurship and Small Business Management Proficiency Certificate

-The Entrepreneurship Proficiency Certificate is a 16 credit-hour program for students who are interested in becoming entrepreneurs.
+The Entrepreneurship and Small Business Proficiency Certificate is a 16 credit-hour program for students who are interested in becoming entrepreneurs.
 Students will learn the basics of how to launch an entrepreneurial venture including planning, funding, accounting, marketing, and law for the entrepreneur.

-Upon successful completion of the Entrepreneurship Proficiency Certificate, the students will be able to:
+Upon successful completion of the Entrepreneurship and Small Business Proficiency Certificate, the students will be able to:

-- Describe the characteristics of a successful entrepreneur and explain the key aspects of entrepreneurship. - Develop a marketing plan for an entrepreneurial venture. - Apply key financial, accounting, licensing, and legal concepts to an entrepreneurial venture. - Develop a business plan including a concept statement, feasibility study, and business model. - Apply knowledge of key legal concerns, potential liabilities, and laws to solving problems in real-life scenarios related to leasing and owning property, paying taxes, hiring, contracting, insurance options, and providing goods and services.
+- Describe the characteristics of a successful entrepreneur and explain the key aspects of entrepreneurship. - Develop a marketing plan for an entrepreneurial venture that includes digital and traditional marketing approaches. - Apply key financial, accounting, licensing, and legal concepts to an entrepreneurial venture. - Develop a feasibility study and a business plan. - Apply knowledge of key legal concerns, potential liabilities, and laws to solving problems in real-life scenarios related to leasing and owning property, paying taxes, hiring, contracting, insurance options, and providing goods and services.